MarcoASilva/typexsd/README.md

 # typexml

-Type-safe xml builder base in xsd for Typescript environments
+Type-safe xml parser and builder based in xsd for Typescript environments

 ### Install